annaphillips4/RecollectingDairy/frontend/docs/feature_list.md

 * Logged in users can create new lists
 * Logged in users can add and remove tasks from their lists
-* All users can delete their lists
+* Logged in users can delete their lists

 ## 4. List summary (time, num tasks, num completed)